cobbler/cobbler/docs/cobbler-conf.rst

 bind_manage_ipmi
 ================

-When using the Bind9 DNS Server, you can enable or disable if the BMCs should receive own DNS entries.
+When using the Bind9 DNS server, you can enable or disable if the BMCs should receive own DNS entries.

 default: ``False``